Condon Committee: Background

 At a Congressional UFO hearing on April 5, 1966, Air Force Secretary Harold Brown defended the Air Force's UFO studies and repeated the O'Brien Committee's call for more studies.
 Hynek repeated his call for "a civilian panel of physical and social scientists" to "examine the UFO problem critically for the express purpose of determining whether a major problem exists."
 Shortly after the hearing, the Air Force announced it was seeking one or more universities to undertake a study of UFOs.
 The Air Force wanted to have several groups, but it took some time to find even a single school willing to accept the Air Force's offer.
 Both Hynek and James E. McDonald suggested their own campuses, Northwestern University and the University of Arizona, and others suggested astronomer Donald Menzel.
 All were judged too closely allied with one position or another.
+Hynek had a long association with the Air Force, McDonald was pro-UFO and Menzel anti-UFO.
+Several universities declined to participate, including Harvard University, the University of California, Berkeley, the Massachusetts Institute of Technology and the University of North Carolina at Chapel Hill.
 Walter Orr Roberts, director of the National Center for Atmospheric Research, and Menzel suggested physicist Edward Condon of the University of Colorado.

 In the summer of 1966, Condon agreed to consider the Air Force's offer.
 He was among the best known and most distinguished scientists of his time.
 Condon's tenacious encounters with the House Unamerican Activities Committee and other government Loyalty Boards in the 1940s and 1950s made him "almost legendary" among fellow scientists.
 On Condon's behalf, Robert J. Low, an assistant dean of the university's graduate program, explored faculty reaction to the proposed project and found it mixed and wary.
 He also tried to reassure those who found the enterprise unworthy of scientific investigation.
 Low told the Denver Post that the project had met the University's acceptance threshold by the narrowest of margins and was accepted largely because it was difficult to say no to the Air Force.
 Some have suggested that finances were factor in Colorado's decision to accept the Air Force's offer of $313,000 for the project.
 Condon dismissed this suggestion, noting that $313,000 was a rather modest budget for an undertaking scheduled to last more than a year with a staff of over a dozen.
+Total funding later rose above $500,000.